 The kinds of lessons weaved throughout the movie are also present in the original Wizard of Oz books, on which the film is loosely based, but in the original stories there are so many limbs being lost in any given chapter that the heartfelt message gets a little buried.
-The original Wizard of Oz stories were told through a series of 14 episodic novels by Frank L. Baum, who wrote them in the early 1900s.
+The original Wizard of Oz stories were told through a series of 14 episodic novels by L. Frank Baum, who wrote them in the early 1900s.
 They find Dorothy and her Yellow Brick Road Gang meeting strange foes and strange friends alike on their road to Oz, chapter by chapter, book by book.
-They’re whimsical tales set in a magical land but there are many characters and sequences that are downright dark, and there's a lot of dark political symbolism also embedded into the tales.
+They’re whimsical tales set in a magical land, but there are many characters and sequences that are downright dark, and there's a lot of dark political symbolism also embedded into the tales.

 Reading The Wizard of Oz and its subsequent series will probably have you wondering how filmmakers of the 1930s even decided to adapt such sordid tales into a movie, and how said movie turned out to be so charming.
 But the books reveal fascinating insight into turn-of-the-century children's literature, and what a contrast the original stories are from the beloved film.
 You might never watch Judy Garland's version in the same way again — or you might vow never to stray from it.

 The book's Tinman character actually has a bloody beginning.
-Born and raised in Oz, he was originally a human man who worked as a lumberjack aptly named Nick Chopper.
+Born and raised in Oz, he began life as a human man who worked as a lumberjack aptly named Nick Chopper.
 Nick Chopper fell in love with one of the Wicked Witch's munchkin servants, so to keep them apart the witch put a spell on his ax so that he began to involuntarily hack off his own limbs.

 One of the magical creatures that shows up in Baum’s seventh book, The Patchwork Girl of Oz (1913), is Bungle the glass cat.
-Bungle is an entirely see-through cat and her heart and brains are visible through the glass.
+Bungle, an entirely see-through cat, has heart and brains that are visible through the glass.
 Bungle is cool and aloof but serves as an ally to Dorothy and her friends on multiple occasions.

 Like any spoiled royal, Princess Langwidere has her choice of accessories.
-She has beautiful jewels and dresses but she doesn’t care too much about them.
-Her pride and joy is her cabinet of severed heads.
-When she’s bored of one head she takes it off her body and switches it out for a one with a different look.
+She owns beautiful jewels and dresses but cares little about them.
+Her pride and joy lies in her cabinet of severed heads.
+When she grows bored of one head she takes it off her body and switches it out for one with a different look.
 Langwidere gets bored of her appearance easily and finds this to be the best solution.
 The heads themselves are stolen from beautiful maidens in the surrounding kingdom.